YohannFaure/ProjetNetwork/README.md

 ### 5.6 - Conclusion on the community structure of Reddit

 The topic-wise subreddit division of Reddit makes it a very interesting playground to determine the links between different subjects in popular culture.
-We have achieved an acceptable classification through this project, but as discused in the previous paragraph, this classification is far from perfect, and many objections and improvements can be made.
+We have achieved a stable and topic-coherent classification through this project, but as discussed in the previous paragraph, this classification is far from perfect, and many objections and improvements can be made.

-The biggest issue here is that the deeper in degree cutoff we go, the harder the computation and the reanding of the results are.
+The biggest issue here is that the deeper in degree cutoff we go, the harder the computation and the rendering of the results are.
 It is especially true when considering the whole network, as we obtain irrelevant small communities adding noise to the observation.

-A direct application of such classification would be the creation of an automatic NSFW (Not Safe For Work, meaning not suitable for children or public places) classification of subreddits, protecting users from unsolicited pornographic or gore content.<sup id="a5">[5](#f5)</sup> It could also be used to propose users new subreddits they might like.
+A direct application of such classification would be the creation of an automatic NSFW (Not Safe For Work, meaning not suitable for children or public places) classification of subreddits, protecting users from unsollicited pornographic or gore content.<sup id="a5">[5](#f5)</sup> It could also be used to propose users new subreddits they might like.
 This last feature has actually recently been added to the Reddit application:

 ![](https://i.imgur.com/HAny5yX.jpg)

+> The reader might notice that Reddit proposed us a French-Speaking subreddit, meaning that it has detected that we are French.
+Reddit actually agressively proposes higly related subreddits to redditors, leading to an increased feeling of echo chamber effect since the implementation of this feature.

 ---